mphowardlab/mphowardlab.github.io/_members/mcelheny-dylan.md

   email: drm0066@auburn.edu
 ---

 Dylan joined the lab in 2025 as an undergraduate researcher.
-Him and Mohammadreza are currently studying surrogate modeling to approximate pairwise interactions of proteins.
+He and Mohammadreza are currently studying surrogate models to approximate pairwise interactions of proteins.